 In a home, they'll hide in the space behind kitchen drawers, under sinks, behind and in cupboards, and behind and beneath appliances.
 Outdoors, Roaches may live in meter boxes, sewers and areas with garbage.

-Roaches reproduce quickly
+They reproduce quickly

-Roaches can cause diseases
+They can cause diseases

 Roaches carry bacteria on their bodies, including Salmonella, Streptococcus, and Staphylococcus.
 They've also been implicated in spreading Hepatitis virus, Typhoid and Dysentery.
-Because Roaches eat anything –including garbage and pet feces –they pick up disease bacteria, which survive in their gut for four weeks or longer.
+Because these pests eat anything –including garbage and pet feces –they pick up disease bacteria, which survive in their gut for four weeks or longer.
 They pass the bacteria in their feces, which other Roaches then walk through and transmit to surfaces in your home.

 Roach bodies and excrement are an allergen for some individuals, many of whom develop Asthma.
 Many urban dwellers (23-60%) acquire Cockroach-Induced Asthma where infestations are severe.